 - More Information

-• Provides a 24-hour shield against fleas, ticks, mosquitoes, gnats, etc.*
+• A 24-hour shield against fleas, ticks, mosquitoes, gnats, etc.

 • One of the world's most powerful antioxidant foods